aau-network-security/HosTaGe/README.md

 __References__

+The research work behind HosTaGe has been published and presented in a number of scientific and industrial conferences.
+Below you can find some selected papers:

 [1] Emmanouil Vasilomanolakis, Shankar Karuppayah, Mathias Fischer, Mihai Plasoianu, Wulf Pfeiffer, Lars Pandikow, Max Mühlhäuser: This Network is Infected: HosTaGe – a Low-Interaction Honeypot for Mobile Devices.
 SPSM@CCS 2013:43-48

 [2] Emmanouil Vasilomanolakis, Shankar Karuppayah, Mathias Fischer, Max Mühlhäuser: HosTaGe: a Mobile Honeypot for Collaborative Defense.
 ACM SIN 2014:330-333